xieyuheng/inner/papers/drafts/semantic-of-de-bruijn-notation.md

   | []    | local variable binding |

-- Suppose `trans( ... )` is a syntax translating function, which translate normal lambda notation to De Bruijn notation.
+- Suppose `trans( ... )` is a syntax translating function, which translate normal lambda notation to de Bruijn notation.

 - The rules :